Report publication date: 12-16-2020, Updated 01-25-2021

 Research and data analysis by Elycia Mulholland Graves, Rob Graham, Chris Ringewald, Leila Forouzan, and Laura Daly.

-Written by Maria Cabildo, Elycia Mulholland Graves, and Matt Trujillo.
+Written by Maria Cabildo, Elycia Mulholland Graves, Matt Trujillo, and John Kim.

 Conceptualization support from John Kim and Chris Ringewald.

-Editing support from Mike Russo, Amy Sausser, Ron Simms Jr., Katie Smith and Chris Ringewald.
+Editing support from Mike Russo, Amy Sausser, Ron Simms Jr., Katie Smith, Chris Ringewald, and Leila Forouzan.

 Messaging and communications support from Ron Simms Jr. and Katie Smith.